coralproject/talk/docs/source/contact.md

 permalink: /contact/
 ---

-## How can I get help integrating Talk into my newsroom?
+## How can I get help integrating Coral into my newsroom?

 We're here to help with newsrooms of all sizes.
-Email our Support Team ([support@coralproject.net](mailto:support@coralproject.net)) to set up a meeting.
+Connect with us [here](https://coralproject.net/contact/) to see how we can help you!

 ## How do I request a feature or submit a bug?